 Part A: Install Atakama on your computer

-- Download and run the installer file from the Atakama website.
+- Download the installer file from the Atakama website proceed through the installation.

 Part B: First Time Setup

-This "key" is assigned to your primary mobile device.
-On this step, you'll be asked to install Atakama Mobile for iOS or Android, then link it to your computer by scanning a QR code that appears on your computer using the Atakama Mobile app.
+The second key is stored on your primary mobile device, which is securely linked to your Atakama profile during this step.
+You will need to install Atakama Mobile for iOS or Android, then link it to your computer by scanning a QR code that appears on your computer using the Atakama Mobile app.

-This "key" is a "spare" which you'll need to use in the event your primary mobile device is ever lost, broken, or replaced with a new device.
+The third key, while not necessary to decrypt files, becomes necessary in the event your workstation or primary mobile device is ever lost, broken, or replaced with a new device.
 Your third key can be assigned to another mobile device that you own or it can be assigned to a mobile device that belongs to someone you trust, like a spouse, close family member, boss, or co-worker.